bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 where updated, existing,  inserted or deleted.
 The operation and change-date is stored in the corresponding `ChangeDate`/ `ChangeAction` properties.

+This delta table can be accessed if the DbMerge is not treated as as source, but like a transformation.
+If the DbMerge is linkned to other components, it will write the delta records into it's output.

-In our example, the property `dest.DeltaTable` now contains information about the what delta operations where made on the destination table.
-In this example, it would contain the information, that 1 row was inserted (Key: 1) , 1 was updated (Key: 2), one column wasn't changed (Key:3) and one column was deleted (Key: 4).
+In our example, it would contain the information, that 1 row was inserted (Key: 1) , 1 was updated (Key: 2), one column wasn't changed (Key:3) and one column was deleted (Key: 4).

 This information can be used as a source for further processing in the data flow,